 - Maintain full-time enrollment status

-- Submit the FAFSA each year and remain Pell eligible
+- Submit the FAFSA each year by July 1

 Students will need to acknowledge the Pledge requirements annually.
-Students should monitor their email and PASS checklists for additional information If the FAFSA determines that a student is no longer Pell Grant eligible, please contact the financial aid office to discuss funding options.
+Students should monitor their email and PASS checklists for additional information.